-Academic, social, spiritual, community and professional endeavors are all amplified by Macalester’s location in the Twin Cities of St. Paul and Minneapolis.
-Being in the heart of a metropolitan area allows for over 60 courses to readily partner with organizations in the Twin Cities, as well as provide access to internships and service opportunities.
+Being in the heart of a metropolitan area allows for over 50 courses to readily partner with businesses and organizations surrounding campus, as well as provide access to internships and service opportunities.
 World-class museums, music, theater, professional sports teams, 16 Fortune 500 companies and an artist-designed miniature golf course add flavor to the lives of Macalester students.
 Between the two downtowns, Macalester’s campus sits on 53 acres in a historic residential neighborhood in Saint Paul.
-Within five blocks of Macalester, there are at least 20 restaurants, eight coffee houses, five places of worship, two bookstores, a movie theater and stores for art supplies, flowers, bike repairs, pharmacies and music, as well as Breadsmith, Jamba Juice, Patagonia, Whole Foods and more.
+Within five blocks, there are at least 20 restaurants, eight coffee houses, five places of worship, bookstores, a movie theater and stores for art supplies, bike repairs, pharmacies, music and more.

 Religious affiliation: None

 Student body profile

 Students at Macalester are curious, highly motivated, serious about their academic pursuits and supportive of each other.
 Macalester students are more likely to work together for collective academic success than to compete.
 The liberal arts education at Macalester is intentionally designed to widen your perspective and expand your personal and professional opportunities.
 Every Macalester student takes a First Year Course (FYC) in their first semester.
-Seminar-style FYCs are limited to 16 students and the professor is the academic advisor for each student in the class.
-FYCs set the stage for an academic journey based on small classes, individual attention and collaboration.
+These seminar-style courses are limited to 16 students and the professor is the academic advisor for each student in the class.

 - Community Psychology and Public Health in which students engage in off-campus shadowing opportunities